Fabulang/stories/en/a1-unlucky-winner.md

 reviews: 1
 ---

 Lucy lives in a small town.
-There were parks, trees, and pretty houses.
-It was a great place to live.
+There are parks, trees, and pretty houses.
+It is a great place to live.

 But Lucy isn't happy.
 She doesn't know anyone.
 And she is always unlucky.